iceicepei/Partnet_data/README.md

 # PartNet_Dataset

-We organize the dataset of PartNet(A Large-scale Benchmark for Fine-grained and Hierarchical Part-level 3D Object Understanding) into the form of our PartNet(A Recursive Part Decomposition Network for Fine-grained and Hierarchical Shape Segmentation) dataset.
+We organize the dataset of PartNet(A Large-scale Benchmark for Fine-grained and Hierarchical Part-level 3D Object Understanding) into the form of our PartNet(A Recursive Part Decomposition Network for Fine-grained and Hierarchical Shape Segmentation) dataset，which uses a top-down recursive hierarchy tree to represent a model.

 ### Introduction